viettrung9012/clean-code-series/chapter-14.md

 - Next, each argument type needed to be parsed in the command-line strings and converted to its true type.
 - Finally, each argument type needed a getXXX method so that it could be returned to the caller as its true type.

-Many different types, all with similar methods—that sounds like a class to me.
+Many different types(Integer, String, Double, Date), all with similar methods—that sounds like a class to me.
 And so the ArgumentMarshaler concept was born.

 ## On Incrementalism
 One of the best ways to ruin a program is to make massive changes to its structure in the name of improvement.